-Problem Diagnosis Remedy (Action) Cylinder compression Carbon buildup on piston and in combustion chamber possibly due to damaged valve stem, valve guide, stem oil seal and/or damaged piston oil rings (This may be indicated by white exhaust smoke).
-Remove the carbon deposits and replace damaged parts if necessary. is higher than usable range Incorrect cylinder head gasket thickness.
+Problem Diagnosis Remedy (Action) Cylinder compression is higher than usable range Carbon buildup on piston and in combustion chamber possibly due to damaged valve stem, valve guide, stem oil seal and/or damaged piston oil rings (This may be indicated by white exhaust smoke).
+Remove the carbon deposits and replace damaged parts if necessary.
+Incorrect cylinder head gasket thickness.
 Replace the gasket with a standard part.
 Damaged or missing compression release mechanism Replace the compression release mechanism parts.
-Gas leakage around cylinder head Replace damaged gasket and check cylinder head warp.
-Cylinder compression Bad condition of valve seats, valves, and valve springs Repair them if necessary. is lower than HLA seizure.
-Replace the HLA. usable range Incorrect piston/cylinder clearance Replace the piston and/or cylinder.
+Cylinder compression Gas leakage around cylinder head Replace damaged gasket and check cylinder head warp. is lower than usable range Bad condition of valve seats, valves, and valve prings Repair them if necessary.
+HLA seizure.
+Replace the HLA.
+Incorrect piston/cylinder clearance Replace the piston and/or cylinder.
 Piston seizure.
 Inspect the cylinder and liner and replace/repair the cylinder and/or piston as necessary.
 Bad condition of piston ring and/or piston ring grooves.
 Replace the piston and/or the piston rings.